oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/connected-components.rst

 For the example above, the labels for vertices are [0, 1, 1, 1, 2, 0, 1, 3, 4, 4, 4, 4, 4].

 This notation means that:

 * vertices with ids 0 and 5 belong to the connected component with id 0
 * vertices with ids 1, 2, 3, and 6 belong to the connected component with id 1
 * vertex with id 4 belongs to the connected component with id 2
 * vertex with id 7 belongs to the connected component with id 3
 * vertices with ids 8, 9, 10, 11, and 12 belong to the connected component with id 4

 .. _connected_components_afforest:

 Computation method: *afforest*
 ------------------------------
-The method defines Afforest algorithm and solves the problem of сonnected components identification in undirected graph.
+The method defines Afforest algorithm and solves the problem of сonnected components identification in an undirected graph.

+This algorithm expands the Shiloach-Vishkin connected components algorithm and uses component approximation to decrease redundant edge processing.
+The method consists of the following steps:

+#.
+Process a fixed number of edges for each vertex (Vertex Neighbor Sampling optimization).
+#.
+Identify the largest intermediate component using probabilistic method.
+#.
+Process the rest of the neighborhoods only for the vertices that do not belong to the largest component (Large Component Skipping optimization).

 For more details, see [Sutton2018]_.